10 Hardest Minerals In The World | On Mohs Scale

 The heat treatment and the subsequent quenching allow the steel to reach its maximum hardness but also make it very brittle and susceptible to breaking under stress.
 However, this issue can be resolved by a process called tempering.

-In this process, the alloy is re-heated at much lower temperatures, then allowed to cool down gradually in still air.
+In this process, the alloy is re-heated at much lower temperatures and then allowed to cool down gradually in still air.
 Tempering removes some of the excess hardness of the alloy but increases its elasticity.

-The Mohs hardness of hardened steel can be used as a reference for harder minerals that we are going to discuss ahead.
+The Mohs hardness of hardened steel can be used as a reference for harder minerals that we will discuss ahead.

 Mohs Hardness: 8.5